Alpha-Lipoic Acid

 - ^ Akiba S, et al. Assay of protein-bound lipoic acid in tissues by a new enzymatic method.
 Anal Biochem.
 (1998)

 - ^ a b c Wollin SD, Jones PJ.
-Alpha-lipoic acid and cardiovascular disease.
+Alpha-lipoic acid and cardiovascular condition.
 J Nutr.
 (2003)

 - ^ a b c d e f Moini H, Packer L, Saris NE.
 Antioxidant and prooxidant activities of alpha-lipoic acid and dihydrolipoic acid.
 Toxicol Appl Pharmacol.
 (2002)